doctrine/annotations/docs/en/custom.rst

 Inject annotation values
 ------------------------

-The annotation parser check if the annotation constructor has arguments, if so then we will pass the value array, otherwise will try to inject values into public properties directly:
+The annotation parser checks if the annotation constructor has arguments, if so then we will pass the value array, otherwise will try to inject values into public properties directly: